On Distributionally Robust Multistage Convex Optimization: New Algorithms and Complexity Analysis: Numerical Experiments

-In Table~\ref{tab:Inventory}, the inf indicates values of infinity or numerically infinity values (i.e., values greater than $10^9$) within the computation time of 5 hours.
-As we see from the table, the NDDP algorithm together with feasibility cuts fails to solve two out of five cases even when there is only 10 stages, showing the instability of the performance of feasibility cuts.
-In contrast, the algorithm with the regularization technique solves all of the cases within a reasonable computation time and number of subproblem oracle evaluations, without any optimality gap on those cases that both formulations are able to solve.
-This demonstrates the ability of the NDDP handling problems without relatively complete recourses.
-It is worth mentioning that for cases where the NDDP algorithm converges without regularization, the computation time used is usually smaller than it spends on the regularized problem, which can be explained by better numerical conditions of feasibility cuts and their effect on reducing the effective volumes of the state space.
+In Table~\ref{tab:Inventory}, the inf indicates values of infinity or numerically infinity values (i.e., values greater than \(10^8\)) upon termination.
+As we see from the table, the NDDP algorithm together with feasibility cuts fails to solve 2 out of 5 cases even when there are only 15 stages, showing the instability of the performance of feasibility cuts.
+In contrast, the algorithm with the dual-bounding technique solves all of the cases within a reasonable computation time and number of subproblem oracle evaluations, without any optimality gap on those cases that both formulations are able to solve.
+This demonstrates the ability of the our proposed DDP algorithms handling problems without RCR.
+It is worth mentioning that for cases where the NDDP algorithm converges without dual bounds, the computation time used is usually smaller than the regularized problem, which can be explained by better numerical conditions of feasibility cuts and their effect on reducing the effective volumes of the state space.